seerge/g-helper/docs/README.md

 #### I have G14 2023 and my GPU refuses to disable/enable
 It seems to be an issue in older BIOS versions.
 As [users report](https://github.com/seerge/g-helper/issues/680) - latest BIOS 312 (installable via MyASUS or G-Helper -> Updates) resolves all issues :) So please update.

-#### I have G15 2022 and my GPU refuses to disable/enable or my fans missbehave
+#### I have G15 2022 and my GPU refuses to disable/enable or my fans misbehave
 G15 2022 is known to have a notoriously bugged BIOS (last one 313).
-Multiple users have reported that problems can be solved by rolling back to a [revious BIOS 311 from Asus Support website](https://rog.asus.com/nl/laptops/rog-zephyrus/rog-zephyrus-g15-2022-series/helpdesk_bios/).
+Multiple users have reported that problems can be solved by rolling back to a [previous BIOS 311 from Asus Support website](https://rog.asus.com/nl/laptops/rog-zephyrus/rog-zephyrus-g15-2022-series/helpdesk_bios/).

 #### I have uninstalled Armoury and my GPU performance is lower than it was
 Check your NVidia Experience settings and make sure that you have **Whisper Mode** set to ``OFF``.
 Also you can go to reset all settings ``Nvidia Control panel -> Manage 3D Settings -> Reset to defaults``

 #### How do I do a hardware reset on a laptop?
 All Asus laptops have an option to do a hardware reset that can be handy sometimes.
-It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hangs for some reason, etc).
+It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hangs for some reason, etc.).
 Turn OFF laptop.
 Press and hold the "power" button for 30-40 seconds.
 Then boot normally (it will take a bit longer to boot)

 #### What is G-helper ?
 G-Helper is a lightweight Armoury Crate alternative for Asus laptops.
 A small utility that allows you to do almost everything you could do with Armoury Crate but without extra bloat and unnecessary services.